How Much Equity Do You Need to Refinance Your Mortgage?

 Refinancing your mortgage can lower your payments and free up space in your monthly budget.
-But if you don’t have enough equity in your home, you won’t be able to qualify for a refi loan.
+But if you don’t have enough equity in your home, you won’t be able to qualify for a refinance loan.

 How much equity do you need to refinance, and does it matter what type of loan you have?